jei-cs-alt/CSDC101-PHASE-2/README.md

 I added one new skill called "Art of Resistance" which buffs player endurance by 50%.
 I already implemented it before reading that there was no need to add new skills or items.
 It already functions properly, hopefully it helps with your survivability.

+The code is kind of spaghetti coded.
+This is with the help of sleep deprivation and short memory retention. :/